A kernel- and optimal transport- based test of independence between covariates and right-censored lifetimes: Appendix

-This subsection overviews a test we name ipxHSIC, which uses the statistic $\text{wHSIC}(D)$ defined in Section \ref{adjustingwhsic} above, but which uses a different permutation strategy that is robust against differences in the censoring distributions of both groups.
-The permutation strategy was proposed in \cite{wangpermutation} to provide reliable $p$-values for the logrank test in the case of small or unequal sample sizes.
+This subsection overviews a test we name ipxHSIC, which uses the same statistic $\text{wHSIC}(D)$ defined in Section \ref{adjustingwhsic} above, but a different permutation strategy that is robust against differences in the censoring distributions of both groups.
+The permutation strategy was proposed in \cite{wangpermutation} to provide reliable $p$-values for the logrank statistic in the case of small or unequal sample sizes.
 In fact \cite{wangpermutation} propose two permutation strategies: the first one, which they call `ipz' (section 2.1.1), permutes group membership and the second, which they call `ipt'(section 2.1.2), permutes survival times.
-The first algorithm, which permutes the covariates, is referred to in their work as `ipz' since the procedure first imputes several unobserved times, and then permutes the covariate, which in their work is denoted by $z$.
+These permutation strategies were proposed in the context of logrank tests - but can equally be applied to other statistics, such as wHSIC.
+The first strategy, which permutes the covariates, is referred to in their work as `ipz' since the procedure first imputes several unobserved times, and then permutes the covariate, which in their work is denoted by $z$.
 We refer to it as `ipx', as our covariate is denoted by $x$.
 The algorithm uses the Kaplan--Meier estimator to estimate three distributions: 1) $G^0$, the censoring distribution in group 0, based on the data observed in group 0; 2) $G^1$, the censoring distribution in group 1, based on the data observed in group 1; 3) the distribution of the lifetimes $F$ based on the pooled dataset containing both groups.
-With these estimates, a new dataset is constructed, consisting of $n$ observations, each consisting of a covariate, an event time, and a two censoring times, one for each censoring distribution.
+With these estimates, a new dataset is constructed, consisting of $n$ observations, each consisting of a covariate, an event time, and two censoring times, one for each censoring distribution.
 This larger dataset is then permuted, and transformed back to a censored dataset. \cite{wangpermutation} describe the algorithm in full detail.
-This algorithm was proposed also in \cite{matabuenatwosample}.
+This method thus combines the wHSIC statistic with an alternative permutation strategy.
+Because this method relies on explicitly estimating censoring distributions in each group, it is difficult to extend this to the continuous case, where for each covariate we only have one individual in the study with that exact covariate.